- UPMC Presbyterian, Suite B-400

 Ian F. Pollack, MD

-Ian Pollack, MD, is co-director of the Brain Tumor Program at the University of Pittsburgh Cancer Institute, chief of Pediatric Neurosurgery at Children’s Hospital of Pittsburgh, and Walter Dandy Professor of Neurosurgery at the University of Pittsburgh School of Medicine.
+Ian Pollack, MD, is A. Leland Albright Professor of Neurosurgery at the University of Pittsburgh School of Medicine.

 Prior to joining the faculty of the Department of Neurological Surgery at the University of Pittsburgh in 1992, he was awarded the 1991 Van Wagenen Traveling Fellowship, which afforded him a year of subspecialty training in the Department of Neurosurgery at the Hospital for Sick Children in Toronto, the Neuro-Oncology Laboratory of the University of Lausanne in Switzerland, and the Laboratory of Tumor Biology of the University of Uppsala in Sweden.